had3s-dev/downtify/RAILWAY_DEPLOYMENT.md

 2. **Port issues**: Railway automatically sets the `PORT` environment variable
 3. **File downloads not working**: Check that Railway storage is properly configured
 4. **Domain not working**: Ensure DNS records are properly configured and propagated
+5. **Application not starting**:
+   - Check Railway logs for startup errors
+   - Verify the application starts with `python main.py`
+   - Test locally with `python test_startup.py`
+   - Ensure all environment variables are set correctly
+6. **Deployment stuck**:
+   - Check if the health check endpoint `/health` is responding
+   - Verify the application is listening on the correct port
+   - Check Railway logs for any startup errors

 ### Logs
 - View logs in the Railway dashboard under the "Deployments" tab